-If we are to provide the country with the domestic energy it deserves, we need to create national policies that allow environmentally sound development of these resources.
+If we are to provide the country with the domestic energy it vitally needs, we must create national policies that allow environmentally sound development of these resources.
 No one can expect that this mosaic of limitations can be instantly revised, but we need to start the process.

 First, we can determine where the most likely resources lie.
-Congress should compel the development of such an inventory.
+S. 2557 compels the development of such an inventory.
 When actions like this have occurred in the past, they allow the disputes to be better focused.
 They allow the issues to be discussed in a real rather than hypothetical context.
 And, this can lead to real solutions for specific areas.